-Based in the well-equipped School kitchens, this course will see pupils learn about food nutrition, balanced diet, food hygiene, cross contamination and allergens in theory lessons before learning different cooking techniques including bread making, baking, knife skills and food presentation, working in teams with each member given the opportunity to be the group leader to make sure the dishes are completed on time.
-In cooking various dishes, boys will understand that cooking is an important life skill which can be enhanced by taking an active role in their home kitchens.
+Based in the well-equipped School kitchens, this course will see pupils learn about food nutrition, balanced diet, food hygiene, cross-contamination and allergens in theory lessons before learning different cooking techniques including bread making, baking, knife skills and food presentation, working in teams with each member given the opportunity to be the group leader making sure the dishes are completed on time.
+In cooking various dishes, boys will understand that cooking is an important life skill that can be enhanced by taking an active role in their home kitchens.
 They are also encouraged to be creative in their presentation.

 Creative Writing | Y9, Y10, Y11 | Autumn, Spring

-Confidence in presenting ideas and receiving feedback, and developing communications skills through imaginative and original storytelling will be the rewards for boys during Creative Writing.
+Confidence in presenting ideas and receiving feedback, and developing communication skills through imaginative and original storytelling will be the rewards for boys during Creative Writing.

 Critical Thinking | Y8 | Autumn, Spring

-The ability to think independently when reading and use critical analysis in discussion and debate will be the rewards for boys during Critical Thinking.
+The ability to think independently when reading and being able to use critical analysis in discussion and debate will be the reward for boys during Critical Thinking.

 Using various articles, papers, books and journals, pupils will be asked to think critically and analytically before presenting their conclusions to the class.
-They will choose an article from newspapers or subject specific magazines in the school library to apply their analytical and critical skills, leading to a written summary of their conclusions.
+They will choose an article from newspapers or subject specific magazines in the school library on which to apply their analytical and critical skills, leading to a written summary of their conclusions.
 They will do the same with an online article and will then present their thoughts on genuine and fake news.
-Boys will develop analytical and critical skills which can be applied to academic and real life scenarios.
+Boys will develop analytical and critical skills that can be applied to academic and real-life scenarios.

 Critical Thinking | Y9, Y10, Y11 | Autumn, Spring